Vipul251/food_delivery_optimization/README.md

 # food_delivery_optimization
-Food Delivery Optimization System
+Food Delivery Optimization System:

- Overview
+ Overview:

 The Food Delivery Optimization System is an AI-powered solution for optimizing food order assignments and delivery routes.
 This system uses FAISS (Facebook AI Similarity Search) for fast nearest-neighbor search and Reinforcement Learning (RL) to improve order dispatching and routing over time.
 The system is designed for FoodNest Technologies and focuses on real-time efficiency, scalability, and intelligent decision-making.

  Features